tracim/tracim/backend/doc/setting.md

 # Search method using elastic_search (tracim 2.3+) #

-First, you need an elastic_search server, and easy way to have this is with docker:
+First, you need an elastic_search server.
+An easy way to have one with docker can be (don't use for production):

 `docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -e "cluster.routing.allocation.disk.threshold_enabled=false" elasticsearch:7.0.0`